4Subsea/drio-python/docs/user_guide/index.rst

 We found that this approach is rather easy to visualize and maps well to the physical world.

-What is it **NOT** for
+What is it NOT for
 ______________________
-Despite its flexibility, `DataReservoir.io`_ has its limitations when it comes to metadata; it is **NOT** a general purpose database that you can dump anything in to and it is not designed to keep track of complex hierarchical information.
-The query capabilities are also kept simple and efficient by design.
+Despite its flexibility, `DataReservoir.io`_ has limitations regarding metadata.
+It is **NOT** a general-purpose database for storing arbitrary data, nor is it designed to manage complex hierarchical information.
+Additionally, its query capabilities are intentionally kept simple and efficient.

 For very advanced use cases, it may be advisable to employ a purpose built database solution (that compliments `DataReservoir.io`_ for your application).